 A user story template provides you with an outline of everything your user stories should contain.
 It gives you a clear idea of what perspective the user story takes, which can inform your Agile software development strategy.

-User stories have four key components that influence common templates:
+User stories have three key components that influence most templates:

-Given this, a common user story template would look something like this:
+Given this, a standard user story template would look something like this:

 As a [type of user], I want [an action] so that [a benefit/value].